November 18, 2025

 Inform the IIMs about your situation during the Personal Interview (PI) round and provide the necessary documentation as soon as the results are declared, ensuring it's before their admission deadline.

-While CAT score is a primary factor, IIMs also consider your academic background.
+While the CAT score is a primary factor, IIMs also consider your academic background.
 Clearing backlogs demonstrates responsibility and commitment, which can positively influence the selection process.

 Failure to clear backlogs and provide the final degree certificate by the IIM's deadline will lead to cancellation of provisional admission, even if you have a good CAT score and performed well in other selection rounds.

-Read More: CAT Preparation for Beginners 2025, Tips & Strategies
+Read More: CAT Preparation for Beginners 2026, Tips & Strategies

 Some IIMs might consider CAT scores for international students, but GMAT is more widely accepted.